-St. Luke's Hospital & Health Network's electrophysiology team provides specialized care for the treatment of arrhythmias.
+St. Luke's University Health Network's electrophysiology team provides specialized care for the treatment of arrhythmias.
 Offering advanced services, including medical management, device management, ablation and cryoablation, it is considered a regional leader in arrhythmia care.

 There are many types of arrhythmias, including atrial fibrillation — the most common form of arrhythmia — atrial flutter, Wolff-Parkinson-White Syndrome, AV nodal reentrant tachycardia, atrial tachycardia, ventricular tachycardia and bradycardia.
 If not treated appropriately, these arrhythmias can predispose patients to potentially dangerous complications.

 An Individualized Approach to Care

 A comprehensive approach is taken to electrophysiological care, ensuring all treatment plans are individually customized to best meet each patient's specific needs.
 Factors — such as age, symptoms, previous medication tolerance and comorbid heart conditions, including cardiomyopathy, previous heart attack or valvular disease — are taken into consideration when developing a treatment plan that may include device implantation, ablation, cryoablation and medical management.

 Device implantation can include placement of a pacemaker or cardioverter defibrillator.
 The type of arrhythmia and symptoms patients are experiencing help decide which device will be most appropriate.

 For patients suffering from bradycardia, pacemakers are indicated.
 These devices can be programmable to provide support for patients whose bradycardia is intermittent or can be set to meet a patient's specific metabolic demands for those whose heart rhythm regulation is dependent upon pacemaker use.
 In this instance, if a patient begins running, for example, the pacemaker will sense the metabolic change and adjust accordingly to control his or her heart rate.